amakelov/mandala/README.md

 **Versioning**
 - [ ] support restricting CFs by function versions
-- [ ] support ways to manually add dependencies to versions
+- [ ] support ways to manually add dependencies to versions in order to avoid the "invisible dependency" problem

 **Performance**
 - [ ] improve performance of the in-memory cache